philipturner/swift-xtb/README.md

   - Remove LOBPCG and all linear algebra, such as `dsyevd`.
 Solve the eigenproblem with a linear-scaling algorithm.
   - Perform 100% of computations in FP32, with compensated summation when necessary.
 - No pseudopotentials
+  - Fixed pseudopotentials have a non-trivial coupling with the XC functional, complicating testing and trustworthiness of results.
+Find a general-purpose alternative that generates pseudopotentials at runtime.
+  - Exact calculation of relativistic effects.
   - Core electrons matter to properly calculate relativistic effects.
-  - Pseudopotentials have a non-trivial coupling with the XC functional, complicating testing and trustworthiness of results.
-  - Restrict usage to Z <= 36.
-Use a simple, first-order [relativistic correction](https://www.sciencedirect.com/science/article/abs/pii/S016612800000662X) that only holds for low-Z elements.
 - No external dependencies except OpenCL
   - Requires conformance to the OpenCL 2 extension for sub-group shuffles and reductions.
   - Apple silicon conforms through [AIR workaround](https://github.com/philipturner/opencl-metal-stdlib).